The Trip Notes provide detailed information and background for Adventure Consultants' Tour du Mont Blanc.

 Europe has a continental climate which in general encourages more stable weather.
 However, the weather in the high mountains can be changeable and at times very severe.
 June may still bring some cooler weather and even snow, whilst moving into July and August brings settled hot weather.

 We commence our Tour du Mont Blanc from Chamonix in France.
 The closest international airport is at Geneva, just over the border in Switzerland.
 Regular shuttles operate up to Chamonix and the trip takes about 1.5 hours.
 Your shuttle driver will drop you at our accommodation.
-At the completion of the course the shuttle can take you back to the airport.
+At the completion of the trek, the shuttle can take you back to the airport.
 The shuttle transfers are at your own cost but we can help arrange this for you.